alosadagrande/gatekeeper/README.md

 > A maxUnavailable of 0% or 0 or a minAvailable of 100% or equal to the number of replicas is permitted but can block nodes from being drained.

 And that's what it is about.
-Notice that I do not take into account if the deployment and the maxUnavailable value is the same, which is also something that we probably want to avoid in our clusters.
+Notice that I do not take into account if the deployment's replicas and the maxUnavailable value are the same, which is also something that we probably want to avoid in our clusters.
+However, notice as well, that the replica count can be modified once the application has been created and the admission only happens at the moment of creation.

 * [onlyqosguaranteed](https://github.com/alosadagrande/gatekeeper/tree/main/onlyguaranteedqos).
 Basically, only allows to create `deployments` or `deploymentConfigs` from guaranteed quality of service (QoS).
 If the workload is not guaranteed then the admission controller will not permit to create the resource.